DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 Specify for example:
 * file format - for example, if you are following the proposed workflow, request the file to be sent in either html directly (which can be converted into EPUB) or docx (which can be easily converted into html)
-* image style and format - while the print book has b/w pictures, the ebook enables colour images; print requires large quality 300 dpi .tiff images, while these may be too heavy for a digital publication, skyrocketing the size of the book, which is bad for download / and or storage space on an ereader
+* image style and format - while the print book has b/w pictures, <!-- Amy: I don't quite understand this point. a printed research  publication can also have color images --> the ebook enables color images; print requires large quality 300 dpi .tiff images, while these may be too heavy for an electronic publication, skyrocketing the size of the book, which is bad for download / and or storage space on an ereader.

 * formatting styles - use Header 1 style for title and author, Header 2 for article sections and Header 3 for subsections <!-- The structuring in programs like Microsoft Word might need a bit more explanation? or at least a link to a website which clearly explains how to work with this ^kimmy -->
 * URL style - full URLs should be clickable but not stylized as links (color or underlining)
-* which metadata the author has to provide - e.g. keywords, contact information, abstract, biography
+* What kind of metadata does the author have to provide - e.g. keywords, contact information, abstract, biography
 * an extended example of a style guide adjusted for a hybrid workflow can be found in the appendix <!-- Is this possible and desirable? ^Miriam -->

 **What metadata to add?** <!-- shouldn't we explain why you need to add this metadata?
 Or is this explained elsewhere? if so add a link to that. -->